JETSCAPE/STAT/doc/index.rst

 Some Linux distributions (e.g. Arch Linux) provide the required Python packages with an optimized linear algebra library, in which case Miniconda is not necessary.

-The dependencies are listed in the repository's `requirements.txt <https://github.com/jbernhard/hic-param-est-2017/blob/master/requirements.txt>`_.
+The dependencies are listed in the repository's `requirements.txt <https://github.com/jake-coleman32/hic-param-est-2017/blob/master/requirements.txt>`_.
 If you're using Miniconda, create and activate an environment with the dependencies::

-   conda create -n hic-param-est numpy h5py scikit-learn pyyaml source activate hic-param-est
+   conda create -n hic-param-est numpy h5py scikit-learn pyyaml pathlib source activate hic-param-est

 Install a few additional dependencies that do not have conda packages::